10 PPC Reporting Examples Co-Created with Marketers (+ Templates)

 - Are we profitable?

-Every PPC performance report should include a short summary – 3–5 sentences highlighting performance trends and key takeaways.
+This is why every PPC performance report should include a short summary: 3–5 sentences highlighting performance trends and key takeaways.

 However, writing these insights out manually across dozens of reports can be tedious and time-consuming.